Platypus: Quick, Cheap, and Powerful Refinement of LLMs: Methods

 \paragraph{Duplicate} Questions marked as duplicate contamination are essentially exact copies of questions found in the test sets.
 This includes training questions with an extra word or minor rearrangement in relation to a benchmark question.
 Duplicate contamination is the only category we count as "true" contamination and corresponds to the number of leaked questions listed in Table \ref{tab:datasets}.
 Specific examples of this can be seen in Figure \ref{fig:dups}.

 \paragraph{Gray-area} The next group, termed gray-area, encompasses questions that are not exact duplicates and fall within the realm of general knowledge.
 While we leave the final judgement of these questions to the open-source community, we believe they often necessitate expert knowledge.
 Notably, this category includes questions with identical instructions but answers that are synonymous (for instance, "skin" versus "epidermis" as illustrated in \ref{fig:gray}).
-It also covers questions that, though phrased differently, have their precise or detailed answers present in the training output, as seen in the bottom example of Figure \ref{fig:gray}.
+It also covers questions that, though phrased differently, have their precise or detailed answers present in the training output.

 \paragraph{Similar but different} The final category includes questions that, despite having high cosine similarity scores, yield very different answers.
 This can often be attributed to subtle changes in the question's structure, resulting in completely distinct responses.
-A great example of this is the top question in Figure \ref{fig:simdiff}, where modifications to the rotation axis and quadrant definition significantly alter the final answer.
+A great example of this is the question in Figure \ref{fig:simdiff}, where modifications to the rotation axis and quadrant definition significantly alter the final answer.